Devendrar College of Physiotherapy: History

 Devendrar College of Physiotherapy was established in the year 1998 and is affiliated to Tamil Nadu Dr. M.G.R.
 Medical University.
-The chairman is Dr. B. John Pandian, the president of Tamizhaga makkal Munnetra Kazhagam political party.
+The chairman is B. John Pandian, the president of Tamizhaga Makkal Munnetra Kazhagam political party.
 The college has become one of the top physiotherapy teaching and research training institution in Tamil Nadu.
 Devendrar College of Physiotherapy is managed by Devendrar Educational and Charitable Trust.

 Devendrar College of Physiotherapy, Tirunelveli offers bachelor's degree in the field of physiotherapy.
-Te under graduate course in physiotherapy imparts in-depth knowledge and skill to a student to become competent in the techniques and develop the proper attitude required for the practice of physiotherapy and carry out treatment prescribed by a physician.
+The undergraduate course in physiotherapy imparts in-depth knowledge and skill to a student to become competent in the techniques and develop the proper attitude required for the practice of physiotherapy and carry out treatment prescribed by a physician.
 The duration of certified extends over a period of four academic years and six months of compulsory internship.
 The area of this permanent building is 15,000 sqft, surrounded by 60 acre.